Daughter of former ‘Real Housewives of Orange County’ star arrested in Arkansas - NewsBreak

 Upon searching her car, officers found .4 grams of meth, more than $2,000 in counterfeit money, 2 forged checks and a device to print more checks.

 Crittenden County Sheriff Mike Allen confirmed Lindsey Knickerbocker’s identity in a Facebook post that appears to have since been deleted.
-The sheriff’s office discovered who Knickerbocker was when entertainment news outlet TMZ called and asked questions.Nursing home employee accused of stealing over $100k from elderly
+The sheriff’s office discovered who Knickerbocker was when entertainment news outlet TMZ called and asked questions.Woman sentenced 20 years for pushing man off bus

 “It was a complete surprise,” Chief Todd Grooms said.
 “I had no idea that we had someone in our jail that was related to a television personality.”